Interview with Wendy Keeling

 I do seem to have a type of film I am known for.
 My calling is for dark comedic stories.
 I do tend to lean a bit to the horror side as well.
 It gives my brain a chance to play with ideas that are not necessarily politically correct (PC) or mainstream.
 I think it may also be a great form of therapy!
 Letting the demons in my head have a place to play seems to keep me out of trouble.”

-3. Wendy Keeling (Past Partum & Clown College) tell us about your experience in the business thus far.
+3. Can you tell us about your experience in the business thus far.
 What should we expect in the future?

 As an actor, I can typically be seen in commercials and independent films.
 I have been getting more auditions for mainstream film and TV work lately.
 I would absolutely LOVE to get on a cool TV show like “Stranger Things” or “Ozark”!!
 But honestly, I just want more opportunities to try characters.
 It doesn’t really matter what the format is or the storyline.
 I just want to work!